slanglab/CGEdit/README.md

   - `train.py`: code to fine-tune BERT-variant model
   - `eval.py`: code to evaluate fine-tuned model
   - `preprocessCORAAL.py`: code used to preprocess CORAAL transcript files for extrinsic evaluation in the paper (see Section 6); note that only interviewee speech files were used for our evaluation, not interviewer speech files
+  - Note that the above scripts may require modifications in order to run on your computer
   - `tutorial.ipynb`: copy of the tutorial walking through how to use our fine-tuned models (see below, section "Using our models")
-  - Note that these scripts may require modifications in order to run on your computer

 ## Training models